cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 ![Collection of the genomes isolates and their predicted typings](images/Screenshot_pathogenwatch_samples_collection.png){#fig-vibrio-watch-collection_analaysis_table}

 The table contains several columns.
 The first and second columns allow you to downlad the assembled genome and annotation in its FASTA AND GFF formats respectively.
 The third column contains the names of the barcodes.
 The fourth column is the reference used to call typings which in this case belongs to 7PET pandemic strain (W3_T13).
 However, we do not have enough information about which exact reference pandemic strain's NCBI accession used to call typings for our samples.
 The fifth column is predicted sequence typing for each assembled genome isolate.
 All of these seem to be novels (*).
 Click  [here](https://cgps.gitbook.io/pathogenwatch/technical-descriptions/typing-methods/mlst) for further information on how Pathogenwatch uses MLST method for prediction of typing.
 The sixth column is 'PROFILE' which provides the individual loci codes.
+In addition, you can click in the table to view a report of each individual sample barcode.
+The report will have several things including sequence typing (ST), Genotypes (i.e. strain's biotype and serogroup), Antimicrobial resistance (AMR), etc.

+Unfortunately for each of the sample barcode there is no any detected Biotype or Serogroup in its report which would indicate that the strain's genotype is either pathogenic or not.

-### Phylogenetics and identification of sequence type (ST)
+### Phylogenetics and identification of sequence typing (ST)

 When you click the button view tree, Pathogenwatch will automatically generate an unannotated phylogenetic tree like the one showed in the diagram in Figure.. showing the evolutionary relationship between different assembled genome isolates.
 To be able to annotate the tree you have to right click within the tree and a pop up window will show up aside the tree as shown in the same image which allows you to anonotate tree for instance by showing or aligning labels in which you need to click in the options to activate to be able to do the tasks.
 "Show labels" will show the barcode names/sample names associated with each tree node.
 You can also change the topology of the tree from the top right of the left frame.